 Sovereign citizen extremists in New Jersey mostly engage in nonviolent activities, such as self-identifying in court paperwork and traffic-stop encounters and filing liens against law enforcement and public officials.
 In May 2016, legislation in New Jersey enhanced the penalties on sovereign citizen extremists filing fraudulent financial documents or liens as a retaliatory tactic against public officials; however, criminal penalties are unlikely to deter sovereign citizen extremists because they are adopting new methods to circumvent laws.

-White supremacist groups continue to demonstrate a propensity for violence, lack organization, and diverse recruitment methods.
+White supremacist extremist groups continue to demonstrate a propensity for violence, lack organization, and diverse recruitment methods.

 Anti-abortion extremists predominantly adhere to a blend of single-issue and anti-government ideologies and are mobilized by elevated media attention and perceived controversies.